 On the day of your procedure, you’ll need somebody to drive you home.
 You cannot drive yourself home after you’ve had LASEK or PRK.

 Your doctor will tell you to rest, wear sunglasses outside to avoid harming your cornea, and to use eye drops so your eyes don’t get infected.
-You may feel pain and experience blurred vision for a few days after surgery.
+You may feel discomfort and experience blurred vision for a few days after surgery.